 The ridge of Monte Baldo dominates the eastern lakeshore and makes an excellent destination for active travelers in summer and winter.
-(Hobby) botanists appreciate the region’s endemic plant diversity.
-The region around Bardolino is famous for wine and olive-growing, whereas Lazise is known for its vast theme parks.
+Hobby botanists will appreciate the region’s endemic plant diversity.
+The area around Bardolino is famous for wine and olive-growing, whereas Lazise is known for its theme parks.

-The South: beach vacation, camping, vineyards & spa treatments
+The South: beach vacations, camping, vineyards & spa treatments

-Only 50 kilometers away from the North Shore, the southern tip of Lake Garda provides a very different picture.
+Only 50 kilometers from the northern shore, the southern tip of Lake Garda provides a very different landscape.
 Here the banks of the lake are reminiscent of the ocean.
-The climate is milder, palm trees and oleander are thriving and long beaches and campsites line the lakefront.
+The climate is milder, palm trees and oleander are thriving, and long beaches and campsites line the lakefront.
 The peninsula of Sirmione provides an insight into the lake’s Roman past and is a popular spa resort.
-Desenzano is another lively vacation resort.
+Desenzano is another lively resort town.

 Western Lake Garda: Noblesse, Luxury & Lifestyle

 Around Salo and Gardone life is luxurious and delightful.
-Admire luxury villas and restaurants amid lush gardens and stroll through the antique market in Gardone – this is what the Italian residents and guests who appreciate tranquility and leisure enjoy.
+Admire luxury villas, restaurants amid lush gardens and stroll through the antique market in Gardone – this is what the Italian residents and guests who appreciate tranquility and leisure enjoy.